Tzav: Leviticus chapters 6–7

-Professor Jacob Milgrom, formerly of the University of California, Berkeley, read the sacrificial system in the parashah to describe the forces of life and death pitted against each other in a cosmic struggle, set loose by people through their obedience to or defiance of God's commandments.
+Jacob Milgrom read the sacrificial system in the parashah to describe the forces of life and death pitted against each other in a cosmic struggle, set loose by people through their obedience to or defiance of God's commandments.
 Milgrom taught that Leviticus treats impurity as the opposite of holiness, identifying impurity with death and holiness with life.
 Milgrom interpreted Leviticus to teach that people could drive God out of the sanctuary by polluting it with their moral and ritual sins.
 But the priests could periodically purge the sanctuary of its impurities and influence the people to atone.
-The blood of the purification offerings symbolically purged the sanctuary by symbolically absorbing its impurities, in a victory for life over death.
+The blood of the purification offerings symbolically purged the sanctuary by absorbing its impurities, in a victory for life over death.

-Similarly, Gordon Wenham of Trinity College, Bristol, noted that the sacrificial system regularly associates sacrifices with cleansing and sanctification.
+Similarly, Wenham noted that the sacrificial system regularly associates sacrifices with cleansing and sanctification.
 Wenham read Leviticus to teach that sacrificial blood was necessary to cleanse and sanctify.
 Sacrifice could undo the effects of sin and human infirmity.
 Sin and disease profaned the holy and polluted the clean, whereas sacrifice could reverse this process.
 Wenham illustrated with the chart at right.
 Wenham concluded that contact between the holy and the unclean resulted in death.
 Sacrifice, by cleansing the unclean, made such contact possible.
 Sacrifice thus allowed the holy God to meet with sinful man.